setrar/fp/get-programming-with-haskell/README.md

-# gpw-haskell
-Get Programming With Haskell
+# Get Programming With Haskell

 # Reference